hmu332233/kbd-txt/README.md

 ### parseToToken

-Parse the shortcut text and convert it to Token.
+Parse the shortcut text and convert to Token(KeyboardEvent.key) format.
 It's the same form as the `Keyboard Event.key`.
 `$mod` is converted to Meta/Control depending on the type of OS.